aymanalsagher/shamsya-api-to-chart/README.md

 # How to use

-Download code then navigate to project folder, After that run the next command in your CMD
+Download code then navigate to project folder, After that run the next command in your CMD:

 ```sh
 npm install